jhughes50/dtc-jackal/jackal/README.md

 Save data in the `~/data` directroy in the image, it is persistent with the `data` directory in this repo.

 ### Other
 Use `build.bash` if you need to rebuild the image without installing the udev rules.
 Use `join.bash` to join a running image, or simply type `join` in the trerminal.
 We use `dtc-jackal` as the image name.
+To setup a spektrum controller, bind the controller and reciever.
+Then plug the reciever into the jackal and run `jstest-gtk` and follow the steps to calibrate the controller.
+Then save the calibration config with `sudo jscal-store /dev/input/js0`.